DaanWur/prompt-task/README.md

 ## Overview

-This project is an LLM gateway designed to sanitize prompts before they are sent to an AI model and after responses are received.
+This project is an LLM gateway that ensures prompt sanitization both before they are sent to an AI model and after responses are received.
-It runs in Docker using docker-compose, with PostgreSQL as the database and NestJS as the backend framework.
+It runs in Docker using `docker-compose`, with `PostgreSQL` as the database and `NestJS` as the backend framework.
+Model execution is handled by `node-llama-cpp`, and during each `docker-compose` build, a predefined AI model is automatically downloaded and integrated into the container.
-For model execution, it leverages `node-llama-cpp`.
-During each `docker-compose build`, a predefined AI model is automatically downloaded and included in the generated container.
-In order to use this api you would have to register and login onto it.
+Access to the API requires user registration and authentication, as all endpoints are secured with `JWT-based` authentication.

 ## Instructions for Using the Service